 4. Save for Emergencies

 If you are living paycheck to paycheck, just one unexpected expense can cause you to spiral into debt.
 It’s important to have enough cash on hand.
-Once you have paid off your debt, start an emergency fund so that you don’t have to rely on credit if you experience an unexpected financial emergency.
-A rule of thumb is to have three to six months’ worth of expenses saved up.
+Once you’ve paid off your debt, start an emergency fund so that you don’t have to rely on credit if you experience an unexpected financial emergency.
+If you’re wondering what percentage of your income you should save, a good rule of thumb is to have three to six months’ worth of expenses saved up.

 💡 Quick Tip: Income, expenses, and life circumstances can change.
 Consider reviewing your budget a few times a year and making any adjustments if needed.